poolin-academy/advanced-postgresql/lesson-1/README.md

 Follow these steps to install all the necessary software on your computer

-STEP 1.
-INSTALL DOCKER
+Step 1.
+Install Docker<br>
 Video tutorial: https://www.youtube.com/watch?v=F-GFS6yRysU

-STEP 2.
-INSTALL AND RUN POSTGRESQL
+Step 2.
+Install and run Postgresql

 STEP 3.
-INSTALL PGADMIN
+Install PgAdmin

 some content for lesson 1